emdgroup/baybe/docs/userguide/campaigns.md

 Note that this distinction might not be relevant or applicable for all possible situation, for example when using recommenders that do not perform joint optimization.
+Currently, the sequential greedy recommender is the only available recommender performing joint optimization.
 ```

 ### Caching of recommendations